-Course categ gory <required courses=""> Required credits</required> <electives> Minimum credits required</electives> Minimum credits required Associated learning goals Comments Humanities and social science courses 2 credits С Liberal arts and basic science courses Career development courses 4 credits 6 credits B, C All Graduate Attributes (GA) should be acquired.
+Course cates gory <required courses=""></required> <electives></electives> Minimum Associated Comments Required credits Minimum credits required credits required learning goals Humanities and social science courses 2 credits С Liberal arts and basic science courses Entrepreneurship Courses 4 credits 6 credits B, C All Graduate Attributes (GA) should be acquired.
 (Refer to Section 7 for the definition of GA.)
-Other courses Core courses Research seminars Seminar in Materials Science and Engineering S3 Seminar in Materials Science and Engineering F3 Seminar in Materials Science and Engineering S4 Seminar in Materials Science and Engineering F4 Seminar in Materials Science and Engineering S5 Seminar in Materials Science and Engineering S5 A total of 12 credits, 2 credits each from the above courses.
-16 credits A, B, C Research-related courses Major courses 4 credits A, B, C Major courses and Research-related courses outside the Graduate Major in Materials Science and Engineering standard curriculum Total required credits A minimum of 24 credits including those attained according to the above conditions Note • Japanese Language and Culture Courses offered to international students can be recognized as equivalent to the Humanities and Social Science Courses of the corresponding course level.
-For details of the Liberal Arts a nd Basic Science Courses, plea se refer to the rele vant sections.
+Other courses Core courses Research seminars Seminar in Materials Science and Engineering S3 Seminar in Materials Science and Engineering F3 Seminar in Materials Science and Engineering S4 Seminar in Materials Science and Engineering F4 Seminar in Materials Science and Engineering S5 Seminar in Materials Science and Engineering F5 A total of 12 credits, 2 credits each from the above courses.
+16 credits A, B, C Research-related courses Major courses 4 credits A, B, C Major courses and Research-related courses outside the Graduate Major in Materials Science and Engineering standard curriculum Total required credits A minimum of 24 credits including those attained according to the above conditions Note • Japanese Language and Culture Courses offered to international students can be recognized as equivalent to the Humanities and Social Science Courses of the corresponding course level. • For details of the Liberal Arts a nd Basic Science e Courses, plea se refer to the rele vant sections.